-Incoming freshmen and transfer students interested in the Health Behavior Science major are admitted to "Health Behavior Science Interest."
-After the completion of the freshman year, students may apply for admission to the Health Behavior Science major and a concentration within the major.
-A faculty admission committee for each concentration will make decisions on acceptance based on the following criteria:
+Incoming freshmen and transfer students interested in the Health Behavior Science major are admitted to "Health Behavior Science Interest " After the completion of the freshman year, students may apply for admission to the Health Behavior Science major and a concentration within the major A faculty admission committee for each concentration will make decisions on acceptance based on the following criteria:

-- Successful completion of General Studies PSYC and SOCI courses, HESC 1.
-155, HESC 160, ENGL 110 and a MATH course. - 2.
-A competitive cumulative GPA. - 3.
-Submission of a resume. - 4.
-Completion of the appropriate application form for the chosen concentration, including an essay.
-Applications are accepted at the end of each Fall and Spring semester.
+- Successful completion of General Studies PSYC and SOCI courses, HESC 1 155, HESC 160, ENGL 110 and a MATH course - A competitive cumulative GPA 2 - Submission of a resume 3 - Completion of the appropriate application form for the chosen concentration, Λ including an essay.
+Applications are accepted at the end of each Fall and Spring semester

-DEGREE: BACHELOR OF SCIENCE MAJOR: HEALTH BEHAVIOR SCIENCE CONCENTRATION: FITNESS MANAGEMENT

-CURRICULUN A CREDITS UNIVERSI ENGL 110 TY REQUIREMENTS Critical Reading and Writing (minimum grade C-) First Year Exp erience (see p.
-64) Discovery Lec rning Experience (see p.
-64) 3 Multicultural course: Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content Humanities a REQUIREMENTS nd Communication Skills. clude courses from two different departments.
-Social Sciences Psychology Natural and Biological Sciences and Mathematics Additional Breadth Requirements MAJOR RI FREC 201 or ACCT 200 BUAD 100 HESC 155 HESC 160 HESC 200 HESC 210 HESC 326 HESC 332 EQUIREMENTS (minimum grade C- in each) Records and Accounts 3 Survey of Accounting.
-4 Introduction to Business 3 Personal Health Management An Approach for a Lifetime 3 Health Behavior Science First Year Seminar 1 Issues in Health Behavior Management 3 Emergency Management of Injuries and Illnesses 3 Research Methods and Statistics for Behavior Science 3 Health Behavior Theory and Assessment 3
+DEGREE: BACHELOR OF SCIENCE MAJOR: HEALTH BEHAVIOR SCIENCE CONCENTRATION: FITNESS MANAGEMENT CURRICULUM UNIVERSITY REQUIREMENTS Critical Reading and Writing ENGL 110 (minimum grade C-) Multicultural course: Three credits in an approved course or courses stressing multi-cultural, ethnic, and/or gender-related course content.
+BREADTH REQUIREMENTS Humanities and Communication Skills.
+Note: Must include courses from two different departments Social Sciences Psychology Sociology Natural and Biological Sciences and Mathematics.

+Including: MATH Biology NTDT 200 (3) Note: The BISC course must include a lab Additional Breadth Requirements Chosen from any area above MAJOR REQUIREMENTS (minimum grade C- in each)

-HESC 335 HESC 342 HESC 354 HESC 422 HESC 464 Health and Aging 3 Survey in Adaptive Physical Education 3 Seminar in Fitness Management 1 Organization and Administration of Leisure Services 3 Internship 9
+FREC 201 Records and Accounts 3 or ACCT 200 Survey of Accounting BUAD 100 Introduction to Business 3 HESC 155 Personal Health Management An Approach for a Lifetime 3 HESC 160 Health Behavior Science First Year Seminar HESC 200 Issues in Health Behavior Management 3 HESC 210 Emergency Management of Injuries and Illnesses HESC 326 Research Methods and Statistics for Behavior Science 3 HESC 332 Health Behavior Theory and Assessment 3 HESC 335 Health and Aging HESC 342 Survey in Adaptive Physical Education HESC 354 Seminar in Fitness Management HESC 422 Organization and Administration of Leisure Services HESC 464 Internship

-CONCENT RATION REQUIREMENTS (minimum grade C- in each)

-HESC 220 Anatomy and Physiology 3

-HESC 263 Leadership Practicum

-HESC 305 Fundamentals of Athletic Training 3

-HESC 317 Strength and Conditioning Laboratory

-HESC 320 Strength and Conditioning

-HESC 329 Dynamics of Team Problem Solving

-HESC 350 Basic Kinesiology 3

-HESC 430 Physiology of Activity

-HESC 431 Physiology of Activity Lab

-HESC 432 Exercise Testing and Prescription

-HESC 490 Development of Health Promotion Programs

-NTDT 310 Nutrition and Activity

-HESC 335

-After required courses are completed, sufficient elective credits must be taken to meet the minimum credits required for the degree.

-DEGREE: BACHELOR OF SCIENCE MAJOR: HEALTH BEHAVIOR SCIENCE CONCENTRATION: LEISURE SERVICE MANAGEMENT